VisserJ/visserj.github.io/index.md

 ## Projects

-These are projects I am working on (or have worked on):
+Projects I'm working on (or have worked on):

 - [Project 1](https://this.is.not.a.real.site)
 - [Project 2](https://this.is.not.a.real.site)